MicrosoftDocs/azure-docs/articles/storage/files/storage-quickstart-files-cli.md

             --delete-snapshots include
     done
     ```
-- To remove the storage account itself (this will implicitly remove the Azure file shares we created as well as any othe rstorage resources you may have created such as an Azure Blob storage container).
+- To remove the storage account itself (this will implicitly remove the Azure file shares we created as well as any other storage resources you may have created such as an Azure Blob storage container).
     ```azurecli-interactive
     az storage account delete \
         --resource-group "myResourceGroup" \